Neithen1981/Simulation_for_ESS/readme.md

 # Simulation for ESS

-#### The four versions of simulation are for "battle of sexes", a well-studied scene in evolutionary biology.
+#### The three versions of simulation are for "battle of sexes", a well-studied scene in evolutionary biology.
 It can be generalized to any long-term simulation of two gender strategies.

 `ed2.py`: no fixed sex ratio

 `ed3.py`: fixed sex ratio

-`ed4.py`: fixed sex ratio, "cunning" philanderer

-`ed5.py`: no fixed ratio, "cunning" philanderer
+`ed6.py`: "cunning" philanderer

-I recommend try `ed2.py` and `ed3.py` using the initial setting first.
+All three models are sensible to the parameters, I recommand following the setting in the program.

 ### Simulation Logic: